News

 12. Legibility Through Contrast

 Creating readable text on digital menu boards depends heavily on establishing proper contrast between content and backgrounds.
 Strong contrast ratios guarantee text remains clear and legible across varying lighting conditions and viewing distances.
+Using sans serif fonts like Arial or Helvetica in larger sizes can further enhance message clarity and ensure that text stands out against various backgrounds.

 Digital menu designers should maintain a minimum contrast ratio of 4.5:1 between text and background colors.
 White or light-colored text on dark backgrounds works effectively, while avoiding busy patterns or images behind text elements.
 For peak visibility, consider using solid color blocks or subtle gradients as backgrounds, and test contrast levels during different times of day to ascertain consistent readability.